BurnhamG/bashpodder/README.rst

 This is my modified version of the bashpodder podcatcher script.
 It is available under the GPL.

 The original is available at https://github.com/lincgeek/bashpodder .
-This includes enhancements made by Ellen Taylor available at https://github.com/ellencubed/bashpodder .
+This includes some enhancements made by Ellen Taylor available at https://github.com/ellencubed/bashpodder .

-Filenames from popupchinese.com podcasts are automatically cleaned up before downloading.

 Usage
 ~~~~~